Team5045/Summer-Training-2019/BeginningSteps.md

 to deploy code to the robot use py -3 robot.py deploy --skip-tests

 use "ctrl ~" to open powershell in vscode

+to open the simulator use python .\robot.py sim